-This app is a tried-and-tested favourite that can turn even the most committed couch potato into a runner.
-We like that it eases you into running with a gentle training programme that will have you capable of doing a 5k in just nine weeks.
+This is a tried-and-tested favourite and can turn even the most committed couch potato into a runner.
+It eases you into running with a gentle training programme that will have you capable of running 5K in just 9 weeks.

 Why is this useful?
 Experienced fitness fanatics will know that you don’t tend to run at a steady pace.
-And with the growing popularity of high-intensity workouts, you can listen to an appropriately-paced track at different points of your run.
+If you’re a fan of high-intensity workouts, you can listen to a track that’s the right pace for each point of your run.
 Get a high-octane, inspiring tune when you’re sprinting and a slow-paced sound when you’re jogging.

-If you like the sound of a PT guiding you through your run, then you’ll love this app, which gives you audio instructions and real-time updates.
-Good across a range of running levels, so you can build up from your 5 or 10k to a 1/2 or full marathon.
+If you like the sound of a PT guiding you through your run, then you’ll love this app.
+It gives you audio instructions and real-time updates as you go.
+It’s a great app, no matter what level you’re at.
+And it can help you build up from a 5 to a 10K or from a half to a full marathon.

-There are a couple of great aspects to what is arguably the king of running apps.
+There are a couple of great aspects to what is arguably the best of the best running apps.
 Firstly, it works on a treadmill.
-So when you don’t fancy braving the unpredictable British weather, you can head to the gym and still accurately record your pace, time and distance.
-Secondly, you can load up a ‘power song’ of your choice to kick in when you’re flagging mid-run.
+So, if you don’t fancy braving the British weather, you can hit the gym and still record your pace, time, and distance.

 Main pic credit: Via Pexels/gratisography.com